slashid/gate-examples/oauth2-openapi/README.md

 You can customize the `request_token` and `openapi_customers.yaml` files to experiment with different scopes and different enforcement policies!

+Keep reading for more information on how you can quickly secure your API using OpenAPI and Gate.

 ## Introduction

 The [latest plugin for SlashID Gate](https://developer.slashid.dev/docs/gate/plugins/enforce-openapi-security)